 Investors are betting big on several players in the bike sharing sector, a space that’s now witnessing billions in funding flowing in.

 Many of the startups have spearheaded alternative forms of transport for users, helping reduce the negative impact non-electric vehicles have on the environment be it carbon emissions, greenhouse gases and higher fuel usage.

 Creating a frictionless mobility experience through identity verification

-To deliver a seamless service, mobility service providers use a multitude of technologies including real-time GPS, identity and access management, IoT, insurtech and mobile computing Shared mobility, like most services, relies heavily on its users.
+To deliver a seamless service, alternative mobility service providers use a multitude of technologies including real-time GPS, identity and access management, IoT, insurtech and mobile computing Shared mobility, like most services, relies heavily on its users.
 The entire ecosystem is kept buoyant by its users and critical mass for adoption.
 This extends the age old access management issue - is the user allowed to access the vehicle and legally able to drive?
-And even more important: Is the user really who he or she claims to be?
+Even more importantly, Is the user really who he or she claims to be?

 The future of mobility is centered around the user, and the secure management of their identity.